How to Use This Calculator

 Input how many years you have consistently engaged in aerobic training.

-The calculator will display your adjusted aerobic capacity, age-adjusted VO2 max, population percentile, and estimated marathon pace.
+The calculator will display your adjusted aerobic capacity, age-adjusted VO2 max, population percentile, estimated marathon pace, and a detailed insights panel.

 Example Calculation